 Registering with a local GP

 To find the GP closest to you, call 0131 537 8488 or search for it online here.
-Take your passport and proof of address to the office and fill out the required paperwork, and then you should be able to see a doctor within a few days.
+Take your BRP card, passport, and proof of address to the office and fill out the required paperwork, and then you should be able to see a doctor within a few days.

 They may only register new patients on specific days, so make sure to call the office before you visit.